Real Life Question-and-Answer Series: My Insurance Company Settled a Claim Against Me Even Though I Wanted to Fight! Can I Sue Them?

 In Pennsylvania and most jurisdictions, the typical auto liability policy gives the insurance carrier sole discretion to settle claims made without consent of the policyholder so long as the settlement is within the limits of the policy.
 However, it is possible (though unlikely) that your insurance policy requires your carrier to consult with you and/or obtain your consent prior to settlement.
 While this latter scenario is seen most often in professional liability policies, it is worth reading your policy to see what it provides.
 You might also want to consult with a Georgia lawyer to see if Georgia’s laws impose an obligation on the carrier to consult with or obtain consent from an insured in circumstances such as yours.

-As for your witness, it's surprising to me (somewhat) that the carrier never spoke to the witness.
-Did the carrier tell you they never spoke to the witness or is this info you got from the witness?
+As for your witness, it’s surprising to me (somewhat) that the carrier never spoke to the witness.
+Did the carrier tell you that they never spoke to the witness, or is this info that you got from the witness?
 If the latter, you may wonder if your witness was reluctant to tell you the details of their statement to the insurance company.

-I've never heard of a carrier paying out a claim without any proof of injury.
-Are you certain they did not obtain and verify the claimant's medical records?
-Sometimes this sort of investigative work occurs although it is not shared with or revealed to the insured.
+I’ve never heard of a carrier paying out a claim without any proof of injury.
+Are you certain that they did not obtain and verify the claimant’s medical records?
+Sometimes, this sort of investigative work occurs even though it is not shared with or revealed to the insured.